Professional indemnity arrangement

 If you have a combination of self-employed and employed work

 If you undertake a combination of employed and self-employed work, or work for more than one employer, you must have an appropriate indemnity arrangement in place for each area of your practice.
 An employer’s arrangement will only cover your work in that employment.

 If you work in education

-If you are a nurse or midwife and are employed in education it is likely that your employer will have an appropriate indemnity arrangement for you.
+If you are a nurse, midwife or nursing associate and are employed in education it is likely that your employer will have an appropriate indemnity arrangement for you.
 Arrangements may vary between employers so you should always check with them.
 You need to make sure that your indemnity arrangement covers all aspects of your role, particularly if your work takes place in the practice setting (for example, practice placement-based teaching or providing support for learning and assessment in practice settings).
 An indemnity arrangement may normally be provided by your employer, placement provider or through your own arrangements.